Debashish-hub/Weather-App/README.md

 ### Make sure to add your api in AFUtility File  (Project -> Model -> AFUtility)

 ## Framework
-We have created two frameworks in our app
+We have created two frameworks to use in our app

 https://cocoapods.org/pods/weatherTime